emacs-mirror/emacs/mps/manual/source/glossary/d.rst

            has been popped.

-        Dangling pointers can occur under :term:`automatic memory management`, because of a :term:`garbage collection` bug, such as premature collection or :term:`moving <moving garbage collector>` without updating all :term:`references
+        Dangling pointers can occur under :term:`automatic memory management`, because of a :term:`garbage collection` bug (such as premature collection, or :term:`moving <moving garbage collector>` without updating all :term:`references
-        <reference>`, but this is much rarer because :term:`GC` code
+        <reference>`), but this is much rarer because garbage
-        is usually a single common core of reused code.
-FIXME
+        collection code is usually a single common core of reused code in which these bugs can be fixed systematically.

-    data object

-        A :term:`formatted object` that contains data from the :term:`client program`.
-One of three types of formatted objects, the other two being :term:`forwarded objects
-        <forwarded object>` and :term:`padding objects <padding
-        object>`.

     data stack